Topic: Imposto à Propriedade Imobiliária

 • Financial Analysis for Land Use and Development Decision Making

-Participants will learn how to effectively apply tools of financial analysis to make strategic decisions and gain an improved understanding of the interplay among finance, urban economics, and public policy as it relates to urban planning and economic development.
+Participants will gain an improved understanding of the interplay among finance, urban economics, and public policy as it relates to urban planning and economic development.

 Upon completion of the program, participants will receive a Certificate in Municipal Finance.